callstack/news-mini-app-showcase/README.md

 # news-mini-app-template

-This is mini application for reading news and articles.
-News exposes `MainNavigator`. `MainNavigator` is News application itself.
-News application uses auth logic and UI (`SignInScreen`, `AccountScreen`) from Auth remote module, so we suggest to run Auth dev server to prevent issues with News application.
-If Auth dev server will no be run, News application will not work as standalone application.
+This is mini app for reading news and articles.
+News exposes `MainNavigator`. `MainNavigator` is News app itself.
+News app uses auth logic and UI (`SignInScreen`, `AccountScreen`) from Auth remote module, so we suggest to run Auth dev server to prevent issues with News app.
+If Auth dev server will no be run, News app will not work as standalone app.

 Auth Module is a part of [Super App Template](https://github.com/callstack-internal/super-app-template) monorepo.
 You can find more information about Super App Template in [Super App Template README](https://github.com/callstack-internal/super-app-template/blob/main/README.md) file.

 ## Getting started

-To run News application without changing or removing auth logic you need to run Auth dev server or deploy bundle and provide url to bundle file in `createURLResolver` function in `index.js` file.
-Otherwise you can remove auth logic from News application.
+To run News app without changing or removing auth logic you need to run Auth dev server or deploy bundle and provide url to bundle file in `createURLResolver` function in `index.js` file.
+Otherwise you can remove auth logic from News app.
 To do this you need to remove `SignInScreen` and `AccountScreen` from `MainNavigator`, `AuthProvider` from App and remove Auth remote container from `index.js` file.

 ## Setup